vertexproject/synapse/docs/synapse/userguides/background.rst

 is a scalable hypergraph implementation which includes key/value-based node properties and a data model that facilitates normalization.

-In Synapse, objects and most relationships are nodes (though Synapse uses what we call "lightweight" or "light" edges in some cases).
+In Synapse, all objects and most relationships are nodes (though Synapse uses what we call "lightweight" or "light" edges, similar to directed edges, in some cases).
 This means that most relationships in Synapse are based on nodes sharing a common property value.
 Instead of an FQDN being related to an IPv4 using a "resolves to" edge:

 - the FQDN node is related to a DNS A record because the FQDN is a **property** of the DNS A node;
-- the DNS A node is related to an IPv4 because the IPv4 is also a **property** of the DNS A node.
+- the DNS A node is related to an IPv4 because the IPv4 is a **property** of the DNS A node.

 So, in Synapse to understand the relationship between an FQDN and the IPv4 it resolves to, you navigate (pivot) from the FQDN to the DNS A node to the IPv4 node using those nodes' shared property values.